To be able to provide care, you need to take care of yourself

 Is there a difference between genuine altruism vs egoistic altruism?

-- machiavellian is like you do the good thing for a selfish ends
+- machiavellian is doing the good thing for a selfish ends

 - opposite would be you do the selfish thing for a good ends

 - In scarce situations - try to align yourself with people’s selfish reasons to get them to do things.
 It’s ok to be selfish in scarce situations if it enables you to better help others in the future (hill exploration analogy, its ok to be selfish if it means we can reach a better local max)

 - When possible, try to make situations of abundance for yourself and others

 Is there a label for someone who prioritizes themselves so that they can best help others in the long term?

 I think I’m realizing that I am selfish in the sense that I will only help others if it is something I will enjoy doing and obviously that depends on who it is I’m helping, what I’m doing, my state of self, etc.

 The catch is that I just really enjoy helping others in pretty much all situations (with a few exceptions, like when my own personal well-being is in jeopardy or the person is just an asshole)

 “We tend to wear our ability to get by on little sleep as some sort of badge of honor that validates our work ethic.
 But what it really is is a profound failure of self-respect and of priorities.
 What could possibly be more important than your health and your sanity, from which all else springs?”
 Source